Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \begin{corol} Let $M$ be a metric tree.
-By Lemma \ref{rem:goedel} we know that if the statement that $\OR(k) \le 2$ is true for any finite tree, then it is true for any metric tree.
-We can therefore conclude that $\OR_M(k) \le 2$ for all $k$.
-Orders that are obtained by applying Lemma \ref{rem:goedel} to hierarchical orders on corresponding finite trees will be also called \emph{ hierarchical}. \end{corol}
+Then there is some order $T$ such that $\OR_{M,T}(k) \le 2$ for all $k$. \end{corol} \begin{proof} By Lemma \ref{rem:goedel} we know that if the statement that $\OR(k) \le 2$ is true for any finite tree, then it is true for any metric tree. \end{proof}

+We say that an order $T$ on a metric tree $M$ is \emph{ hierarchical} if for any finite subset $S\subset M$ there is a choice of root $x\in S$ (which includes a rooted tree structure on $S$) such that the restriction of $T$ to $S$ is hierarchical.
+Hierarchical orders always exist.
+To show this we can choose a point $x\in M$ as the root and obtain an order $T$ by applying Lemma \ref{le:convex} to the collection $\mathcal{A}$ that consists of all subsets $A \subset M$ such that $A$ is a component of $M\setminus \{y\}$ for some $y \in M$ and $x \not \in A$.
+Given a finite subset $S \subset M$, we can choose the root of $S$ to be any closest point to $x$.
+It is then not hard to show that the restriction of $T$ to $S$ is hierarchical.
+It can be shown that any hierarchical order satisfies the conclusion of Corollary \ref{re:anytree}, the proof is essentially the same as the proof of the first statement of Lemma \ref{lem:hierarchicaltrees}.

+\begin{remark} Let $G$ be a free group with a free generating set $S$, $\#S > 1$.
+If we consider $G$ as a metric space with the word metric with respect to $S$, then $G$ embeds isometrically into its Cayley graph, which is a metric tree.
+Corollary \ref{re:anytree} implies that $\OR_G(k) \leq 2$ for all $k\ge 3$.
+Now we describe a more explicit order.
+Recall that each element of $G$ corresponds to a unique irreducible word in the alphabet $S\cup S^{-1}$.
+Choose an order on the set $S\cup S^{-1}$, then the lexicographic order $T_{lex}$ on words on this alphabet provides an example of a hierarchical order on $G$ with $\OR_{G,T_{lex}}(k) \leq 2$ for all $k$. \end{remark}